thousandlemons/Java-Console-View/README.md

 The custom logic is the part where you need to write the code specific to your app.

 The view will pause after finishing all custom logic by displaying `this.viewConfig.pauseMessage`, which is "Press enter to continue..." by default.
-After the user presses enter, it will go back and display again the parent menu view.
+After the user presses enter, it will go back and display again the parent view.

 ## <a name="quick-start"></a> Quick Start